Blog

 APIs play a pivotal role in modern technology by enabling different software applications to communicate and interact with each other.
 APIs serve as intermediaries that allow developers to access specific features or data from a service or platform without having to understand the underlying code.
 Their versatility and functionality make them indispensable in various areas of our everyday lives.
 From social media interactions to accessing real-time weather data, APIs power numerous seamless experiences that we often take for granted.

 Your business could be on a future version of this list.
 Learn how to build your own full-featured, documented, and secure RESTful API instantly.
-Sign up for your 14-day free trial of DreamFactory and use your existing database to get started.
-No code necessary!
+Contact the DreamFactory team for a free 30-minute demo and see how to generate governed APIs from your existing databases with role-based access control and identity passthrough.

 Public APIs Example